 Things to Consider When Claiming Industrial Injury Compensation

 - Write down as much as you can recall about the environment that caused your accident or injury.
-Take pictures where applicable and take the names of anyone who witnessed your accident.
-We may contact them for a statement to help substantiate your claim.

 *conditions may apply